sruon/FFXI-EventsDump/dumps/Bastok Mines/17735872 - Bountibox.md

 - **16124**: So ya be wantin' the special dial?
 Whoawhoawhoa!
 Get yer grubby hands offa that!
 Ya don't have enough daily tally, and I's not 'bout tah let ya cheat me!
 - **16125**: So ya be wantin' the [special/Adoulin/pictlogica/Wanted/campaign] dial?
 M'kay, get yerself all steeled up, 'cause here we go!
 'Member, no complaints!
 - **16126**: So ya be wantin' the [special/Adoulin/pictlogica/Wanted] dial?
 Whoawhoawhoa!
 Get yer grubby hands offa that!
 I's already opened one fer ya today!
 Haul that keister outta here and come back t'morrow.
 - **16127**: Oy, would ya get a look at yer $0!
-I guess I can let ya open [/Dial 1/Dial 2/Dial 3/Dial 4/Dial 5/the special dial///the abjuration dial/the fortune dial/the furnishings dial//the Vana'versary dial] whenever ya want fer not a single onz o' daily tally!
+I guess I can let ya open [/Dial 1/Dial 2/Dial 3/Dial 4/Dial 5/the special dial///the abjuration dial/the fortune dial/the furnishings dial//the Vana'versary dial/the festival dial] whenever ya want fer not a single onz o' daily tally!
 - **16128**: Dun think that I's be a gil-grubbin' good-fer-nuthin'.
 If'n ya dun wanna open any dial, then I gives ya back yer $0.
 - **16129**: Yer eyes be bigger'n yer stomach.
-If'n ya wanna open [/Dial 1/Dial 2/Dial 3/Dial 4/Dial 5/the Special Dial///the abjuration dial/the fortune dial/the furnishings dial//the Vana'versary dial] usin' yer $0, then ya gotta make room in yer bags!
+If'n ya wanna open [/Dial 1/Dial 2/Dial 3/Dial 4/Dial 5/the Special Dial///the abjuration dial/the fortune dial/the furnishings dial//the Vana'versary dial/the festival diaal] usin' yer $0, then ya gotta make room in yer bags!
 - **16130**: What's be dis? $0?
 What'm I 'pposed ta do wit it?
 I dun have any clue how ta use it, so take it home wit ya.
+- **16132**: Urk!

 ## Events